-HAP members can get care at retail clinics such as CVS Minute Clinics or Henry Ford Walk-In Clinics.
+HAP members can get care at retail clinics such as CVS Minute Clinics or Henry Ford GoHealth Urgent Care and Same-Day clinics.
 Their doctors, nurse practitioners and physician assistants can help with nonemergency conditions and prescriptions.
 No appointment is needed, and the cost is the same as a PCP office visit.